victor-gm/PWPOP/README.md

 > Pro tip: This can be done in Mac with `sudo nano /etc/hosts/`

-## Work Distribution
-The project was divided in 12 blocks, and those were divided among the team members in the following order:

-* __Noel Daniel Aguilera__ made the blocks _1_, _2_, _3_, _10.1_, _10.2_.
-* __Victor Garrido__ was in charge of the blocks _4_, _5_, _6_, _7_.
-* __Luis Angel Ortega__ implemented the blocks _8_, _9_, _11_, _12_.

-> A big thanks to Noel Daniel Aguilera, who helped all of us in the frontend area.

-## Hours Worked
-A multiple quantity of hours were necessary to make this project, below is each team member estimated guess and the estimated total that were needed.

-* _Noel Daniel Aguilera_ - 29 hours
-* _Victor Garrido_ - 20 hours
-* _Luis Angel Ortega_ - 21 hours

-Making a total of __70__ hours to complete the project.

 ## Class Diagram
 Below is the class diagram of the data base used in this project (as 18/05/2019).

 ![Image](https://i.imgur.com/GqgPU65.jpg)

-## Why MD5?
-[MD5](https://en.wikipedia.org/wiki/MD5) (Message-Digest Algorithm 5) makes a hash to the given string, in this case the password, and returns a series of numbers that can be only interpreted by the algoritm.
-This has proven to be secure for small apps like this one and this algorithm also was choosen because it's among the most popular cypher algorithms between developers.

 ## Built With
 * [Slim](https://www.slimframework.com/) - A micro framework for PHP.